 How can you check if your website is up to par?
 In this article, several trends in website design and digital marketing will be discussed to help you gauge whether your website is giving your business the return it should.
 Besides design trends, advice on web performance metrics and trends in search engines (like Google) are offered.

 Visual / Content Trends

-Clean-lines and simple designs are still being used across several industries, but the use of shapes in web designs will be used more in 2020.
+Clean-lines and simple designs are still being used across several industries, but the use of shapes in web designs will be used more in the future.
 From a design perspective, this will help draw a consumer’s attention, as it is unexpected and differentiates the brand, given typical design aesthetics we are used to seeing.
-In 2020, a rise in animated content, bold colors and fonts, and video will dominate website marketing trends.
+In the coming year, a rise in animated content, bold colors and fonts, and video will dominate website marketing trends.

 Bold Colors & Serif Fonts

-Bold colors are on the palette for 2020: offering marketers a way to brand their company in a way that sticks out to consumers.
+Bold colors are on the palette: offering marketers a way to brand their company in a way that sticks out to consumers.

 Large, chunky fonts seen in decades past are resurfacing, providing a way for marketers to differentiate themselves and their brand.
 Serifs, or decorative stroke that finishes off a letter, are trending upwards in web marketing.
 As screen resolutions rise across mobile devices and desktop screens, serif fonts are becoming more popular.
 Sans-serif (no serifs) fonts were the trend of years past when screen resolutions were not as high, and these fonts looked better on lower-resolution displays (making them cleaner and easier to read).